alan-turing-institute/vecma_workshop_tutorial/Tutorial.rst

 relies on a specific FabSim3 plugin that provides customisations for this application.
 The plugin is called FabMogp, and you can find it at: https://github.com/edaub/fabmogp To set up Docker, please refer to the documentation provided `here <https://www.docker.com/get-started>`_

+   **Sidebar: code blocks in this tutorial** Throughout the tutorial, we will highlight how to run the computational workflow from the bash shell.
+These commands will be highlighted in code boxes with no preamble code comments.
+   Additionally, we will illustrate the underlying mogp_emulator Python code in code blocks.
+These will include a comment preamble ``# mogp_emulator code`` to emphasize that this is python code that can be run in the Python interpreter.
+However, note that some of the code blocks will depend on previously defined variables or running some of the FabSim commands first, so you may get errors if you are not careful.
+If you have a question about running any of the code in the tutorial, please ask one of the facilitators.

 To download the Docker image, you can use: